0xScratch/Crowdfunding_Dapp/README.md

 ## Contributing

-Contributions to the CrowdFunding Dapp project are welcome!
+Contributions to the CrowdFunding Dapp are welcome!
 If you have ideas for new features, bug fixes, or improvements, feel free to open a pull request.
 Please ensure that your contributions align with the project's goals and follow the established coding conventions.

 To contribute to the project, follow these steps: